arackaf/customize-cra/readme.md

 ### addBabelPlugin(plugin)

 Adds a babel plugin.
 Whatever you pass for `plugin` will be added to Babel's `plugins` array.
 Consult their docs for more info.
+Note that this rewirer will not add the plugin to the `yarn test`'s Babel configuration.
+See `useBabelRc()` to learn more.

 ### addBabelPlugins(plugins)